Short Paintings, performance evening, Beit Kandinoff, Jaffa, 2017

 "The evening is a puzzle of fragments, inspired by the life Dan Allon.
 The performances show moment, partially autobiographical, partially constructed, all with an open ending.
-Living pictures, emphasized moments, all portrait delemas and thought of a young man, yet not too young anymore.
-They all project sensations of violence, solitude, and cynisim, and join onto a bigger story, which remains anigmatic.
+Living pictures, emphasized moments, all portrait dilemmas and thought of a young man, yet not too young anymore.
+They all project sensations of violence, solitude, and cynicism, and join onto a bigger story, which remains enigmatic.
 The material for this evening: human body, voice, encountering and the abilty to tell a story.
-Allon created a joint happening, for the spectator, artist and space, in which the participants, both passive and active, are all material for his desposal.
+Allon created a joint happening, for the spectator, artist and space, in which the participants, both passive and active, are all material for his disposal.

 Curator: Adiya Porat

 Actors: Naama Rodriguez, Barak Sharon, Dolev Ohana, Felix Mayer-Christian, Zahava Rodrigo, Limor Grobman, Avner Pinchover

 Special thanks: all Mimoona contributes, Arianna, Fornaciai, Atar Rabina, Ari-Pekka Leinone, Shimon Allon, Mariana Zanetti, Michael Abramovich

 WrestleMENia, for the group exhibition Judegment Territories at Tmuna Theater, 2015, curated by Maayan Amir

 Actors: Shahar Farhi and Daniel Azulay

 Music composed with kind help of Shani Broner

 "The artists were asked to create a performance work to walk on the thin line between theater and real life, under the assumption that moral